deric/puppet-fluentbit/REFERENCE.md

 ##### <a name="-fluentbit--streams_file"></a>`streams_file`

-Data type: `Stdlib::Absolutepath`
+Data type: `String`

-Path for the Stream Processor configuration file.
+Name of the streams configuration file, relative to `$config_dir`, and without file extension.

 ##### <a name="-fluentbit--streams"></a>`streams`